roddhjav/apparmor.d/docs/development/dbus.md

 For more access, simply use the [`aa:dbus talk`](#dbus-directive) directive.

+There is a trade of between security and maintenance to make:

+- `aa:dbus talk` will generate less issue as it give full talk access
+- `abstractions/bus/*` will provide more restriction, and possibly more issue.

+Ideally, these rules should be automatically generated from either the dbus interface documentation or the program call.

 ## Dbus Directive

 We use a special [directive](directives.md) to generate more advanced dbus access.
 The directive format is on purpose very similar to the AppArmor dbus rule.